RobertGowera/soc-investigations-portfolio/docs/methodology.md

 General approach I follow when triaging an alert, used consistently across the incidents in this repo.

-## 1. Start from the alert, not the conclusion
+## 1. Start from the alert
-An alert tells you one thing happened — it rarely tells you the whole story.
+An alert tells you one thing happened, it rarely tells you the whole story.
 Treat the alert as the entry point into an investigation, not the investigation itself.

 ## 2. Reconstruct the timeline before judging impact
-Before deciding severity or writing remediation steps, pull every relevant event before and after the alert timestamp across the sources that plausibly connect to it (identity, email, endpoint, network).
-Attacks are chains — the alert is usually one link, not the first or the last.
+Before deciding the severity or writing remediation steps, get every relevant event before and after the alert timestamp across the sources that connect to it (identity, email, endpoint, network).
+Attacks are chains, the alert is usually one link, not the first or the last.

 ## 3. Always check what happened *after* the initial trigger
 The most common mistake in triage is stopping at "here's how they got in."
 A compromised account with no follow-up audit-log review looks resolved but isn't.
 Second-order actions (mailbox rules, new admin roles, scheduled tasks, lateral connections) are often where the actual objective lives.